rohmanhakim/pricenesia/docs/11-environment-strategy.md

 # Environment Strategy

-This document outlines the environment management approach for JejakHarga.
+This document outlines the environment management approach for Pricenesia.

 ---